Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 The formatter router tries enabled providers by priority and applies the first successful result.
 Provider results are text values; providers should not mutate or retain the editor.

-The built-in Java and Kotlin formatter registrations currently return the input unchanged because their formatter calls are disabled.
-Their presence in the registry does not mean formatting is implemented.
+Built-in Java and Kotlin formatters have been removed from the registry.
+Formatting support must be contributed by plugins.

 ## Adding language support